woestyn101/chicken_V2/Readme.md

 # Chicken_V2

 ## Description:
--This is a recepie blog where you can add and rate recepies with the ability to create an account and see everything you have added or rated from wherever and whenever.
--We had to learn and work together to use MYSQL, Handlebars and auth.
--Our main struggles were git and working with how to add parts of an array to a sql database.
+This is a recepie blog where you can add and rate recepies with the ability to create an account and see everything you have added or rated from wherever and whenever.
+We had to learn and work together to use MYSQL, Handlebars and auth.
+Our main struggles were git and working with how to add parts of an array to a sql database.

-##Dependencies
+## Dependencies
 - Node.js: A JavaScript runtime used to build the server-side logic of the application.
 - Express.js: A web application framework for Node.js used to build the RESTful API and handle routing.
 - Handlebars.js: A templating engine used to generate HTML markup for the views.